U.S., Canada and Mexico sign agreement - again - to replace NAFTA

 “America’s great USMCA Trade Bill is looking good.
 It will be the best and most important trade deal ever made by the USA.
 Good for everybody,” Trump tweeted on Tuesday.
 “Importantly, we will finally end our Country’s worst Trade Deal, NAFTA!”

-For Democrats, the deal serves as a retort to Trump’s and Republicans’ assertions that their only agenda was pursuing his impeachment.
+For Democrats, the deal serves as a retort to Trump and Republican assertions that their only agenda was pursuing his impeachment.

 In addition to the labor provisions, Democrats said they won elimination of a 10-year data exclusivity period for biologic drugs from the agreement, which they feared would lead to higher U.S. drug prices.